 The Juvenile Assessment Center is the central receiving and intake facility for all arrested juveniles in Broward County.
 Youth brought to the Juvenile Assessment Center by law enforcement officers are fingerprinted, photographed and booked.
 In addition, youth receive assessments of their risk to the public, mental health and substance abuse disorders, and referral to court and community services.
 An intake process is completed on the youth as well as an initial mental health and substance abuse assessment (PACT).
 The detention screening instrument is also administered, if applicable, and if necessary the juvenile is referred to the BSO Juvenile Assessment Team for a more in-depth assessment.
 If the JAT determines additional services are needed, they will link the juvenile to existing community services through their case management component.

-The Day Reporting and Reentry Division helps reintegrate offenders back into the community following release from jail.
-It combines the benefits of intensive supervision with reentry to help manage the jail population while ensuring public safety.
-The division provides offenders with support mechanisms needed to transition successfully back in to the community, while at the same time monitoring their activity to prevent recidivism.
-Contact Julie Reid in the Day Reporting and Reentry Division at 954-831-5300
+The Reentry Division helps reintegrate persons 18 and over with a history of criminal justice involvement successfully back into the community following release from jail or prison.
+The Reentry Division also assists individuals 18 and over who are at risk of becoming involved in the criminal justice system.
+BSO's Reentry Division combines the benefits of supervision with reentry to help manage the jail population, address public safety, and improve the mental and physical well-being of its participants.
+The Division provides its clients with the support mechanisms needed to successfully reside in the community while at the same time monitoring their activity to prevent recidivism.

 Employment Services Program

-BSO's Employment Services Program is a joint relationship with local area businesses and organizations that works to reduce recidivism by helping offenders currently under supervision by BSO to obtain employment and become productive members of the community.
+Operating under BSO's Reentry Division, the Employment Services Program is a joint relationship with local area businesses and organizations that works to reduce recidivism by helping individuals currently involved in BSO programming to obtain employment and become productive members of the community.

-Participants are assessed by a community job development coordinator to determine the participants' level of education and skills, their interests, their understanding of the principles of successful employment and their readiness.
-The process also identifies areas of need for the participant to obtain employment including a permanent address, social security number, proper documentation for aliens, access to transportation, etc.
+Participants are assessed by a Community Job Development Coordinator to determine the participants' level of education and skills, their interests, their understanding of the principles of successful employment and their readiness.
+The process also identifies areas of need for the participant to obtain employment including a permanent address, social security number card, identification, work permits, access to transportation, etc.

 Once a participant is ready, the program identifies potential employers and sends the participant for an interview with the employer.